lunaynx/PolyPatcher/README.md

 # Replacement Mods

-Patcher reproduces the functionality of these mods and as such, they are no longer needed.
+PolyPatcher reproduces the functionality of these mods and as such, they are no longer needed.

 This list may not always be up-to-date.
 To view an updated list, click [here](https://static.sk1er.club/patcher/duplicate_mods.json)
 - **Case Commands**